 The semantics of an activity to a model is, therefore, defined together by its location in the model, its usage in the model and the content defined within itself, i.e. the Trigger(s), Pre-condition(s) and Action(s).
-Post-condition(s) is often defined as a part of a process and recorded in our model as it gives explicit checking points on successful execution of a process.
-However, since it is derivable from pre-conditions and actions of a process, we do not include it in our formal representation.
 In FBPML, the location of an activity is recorded in the field Hierarchical Position (HP).
 Therefore, the tuple defines an activity (type) in a model using FBPML, where each HP is unique and there may be more than one trigger, pre-condition and action.
-To denote the relevance to and uniqueness in a model, an activity is formally represented as:
+To denote the relevance to and uniqueness in a model, an activity is formally represented as: activity(Activity_name, Hierarchical_Position); where Activity_name is the name of the activity and Hierarchical_Position its location in the model.
+If A is a primitive activity in the model, the above predicate name is changed to primitive_activity.
+Since this paper only discusses semantics of notations but not their semantics in a model, for simplicity, this section assumes all activities are uniquely used in our examples and therefore uses Activity_name instead of the above predicates when referring to an activity.